naobservatory/mag/docs/nao.md

 Therefore to run the pipeline, specify these two input files:
 1. **Configuration (`-c`)** - containing the input parameters for the pipeline (see [`illumina.config`](../conf/illumina.config) for an example)
 2. **Samplesheet (`--input`)** - containing paths to the input FASTQ files for each sample (see [`exp4.006_samplesheet.csv`](../data/exp4.006_samplesheet.csv) for an example).
 Either local paths or remote URLs/S3 paths can be used.
-In the case of remote files, the files will be downloaded to the local work directory (using the defined AWS credenials if required) before being processed by the pipeline.
+In the case of remote files, the files will be downloaded to the local work directory (using the defined AWS credentials if required) before being processed by the pipeline.

 _Sidenote: Input parameters with a single dash (`-`) are Nextflow input parameters, whereas parameters with a double dash (`--`) are pipeline input parameters._